cryspen/hacl-packages/README.md

 Tests require the [nlohmann_json] package to read json test files.
 CMake takes care of pulling and building the package.

-## Code style

-Handwritten C and CPP code is formatted with the Mozilla clang-format style.

 ## License

 HACL packages are licensed under either of